 There’s nothing more whimsical or reminiscent of childhood than a good ice cream cone.
-Fortunately, in New York City, ice cream is something of a religion.
-The best ice cream in NYC runs the gamut from experimental and edgy to foreign-inspired and all American.
-There’s something for every palette and age bracket in America’s Best Food City, the Big Apple.
-(You just have to know where to look.)
+Fortunately, like pizza, ice cream is something of a religion in New York City, whether you’re a kid or an adult.
+As a result, the best ice cream in NYC runs the gamut from experimental and edgy to foreign-inspired with All-American flavors.

 Morgenstern’s Finest Ice Cream

 If you haven’t already heard of Morgenstern’s Finest Ice Cream, you likely know it as “the place with the black ice cream” before the black ice cream was banned by the FDA because of a complicated regulatory issue.

 Setting that one issue aside, Morgenstern’s is a high concept “New American Ice Cream Parlor” with two locations downtown– a flagship on W. Houston, and the original blue, glass-fronted parlor on Rivington Street.

 The jet-black Coconut Ash ice cream may have made this artisan scoop shop an Internet sensation, but foodies consistently return to Morgenstern’s for the innovative, artisanal flavors that feel very “New York.”